MicrosoftDocs/dynamics365smb-docs/business-central/across-share-onedrive.md

 3. In the [!INCLUDE[prod_short](includes/prod_short.md)] folder, it creates another folder with the same name as the company you're working in.
 If you work in more than one company, it will create a folder for the company you're working in when you use the **Open in OneDrive** and **Share** actions.
 4. Puts a copy of the file you selected in the folder, and then opens the file.
 The next time you use the action, it only copies and opens the file.

-## Working with Different Types of Files

-When you choose **Open in OneDrive**, [!INCLUDE[prod_short](includes/prod_short.md)] identifies Excel, Word, and PowerPoint files and opens them in their online applications, that is, Excel online, Word online and PowerPoint online.
-You can annotate, edit, and collaborate with others without leaving the browser.

-For other popular file types, such as PDFs, text files, and images, OneDrive provides file viewers that offer features for printing, sharing, and more.
-If a file cannot be viewed in OneDrive, you might be prompted to download it.
+### Managing Multiple Copies of a File

+When you choose **Open in OneDrive** or **Share** , the file is copied from [!INCLUDE[prod_short](includes/prod_short.md)] to your folder in OneDrive.
+If you edit the file in OneDrive, the copies of the file will be different.
+To update [!INCLUDE[prod_short](includes/prod_short.md)] with the latest file, remove the existing file from [!INCLUDE[prod_short](includes/prod_short.md)] and then upload the latest copy.

+Additionally, when you use the Open in OneDrive action and a file with that name already exists in OneDrive, [!INCLUDE[prod_short](includes/prod_short.md)] will provide a choice to either replace the file or keep both files.
+If you choose to keep both files, the new file is copied to OneDrive and its file name is given a suffix, such as “Items (2).xlsx,” and the original file is not changed.

+If you choose to replace the file, the new file is added to the version history for that file.
+The original file isn't lost, and you can view or restore previous versions of the file.

 ## About your Business Central folder on OneDrive